nelsonrepublic/nelsonrepublic/UPDATE-FAXXXXX.md

 <div faq="I have been outbid, but my bid has not returned to my wallet.
 Why does this occur?">

-Bids are refunded to a user’s wallet balance immediately as a higher bid is placed.
-However, these refunded amounts are not displayed on a wallet’s transaction history.
+Rest assured, bids are refunded to a user’s wallet balance as soon as a higher bid is placed.
+However, these refunded amounts are not displayed in a wallet’s transactions.

 Note: This is due to RandLabs' AlgoExplorer.
-They do not show "inner transactions", which is what Reach contracts use.
+They do not show 'inner transactions', which is what the plaform's contracts use.

 </div>